A shorts guide

 - Opt for a sleek flat front: baggy shorts don’t complement any body type and won’t hide anything;

-- Avoid elastic waist bands as they tend to emphasise the keg belly and love handles;
+- Beware of elastic waist bands as they tend to emphasise the keg belly and love handles;

 - Choose shorts that don't flare at the bottom: narrow leg openings help to define shape;